Krajoyn/B8IT150_CA/Readme.txt

-STUDENT DATABASE MANAGEMENT
+STUDENT DATABASE MANAGEMENT SYSTEM
 This project creates a student database for staff to view, search and manage (delete, add, update) student records in the school.
 Its focus is on creating a basic template that the school can modify (increase, decrease the number of variables, as required) and adapt to their needs.
 This system will be used by staff members connected to the staff-net on the premises.

-Functional system requirements
+Functional system and user requirements
 - Add student
 - Delete student
 - Update student info
-- Search students
+- Search student
 - Present and display student info

-Non-Functional system requirements
+Non-Functional system and user requirements
 - Reliability
 - Performance
 - Ease of use
 - Ease of maintaining
 - Responsiveness
 - Minimalistic design
-- Clearing previously filled data (on click)
+- Ease of managing student record
+- Available only on local staff network